ubernostrum/django-registration/docs/validators.rst

 Validation utilities
 ====================

-To ease the process of validating user registration data, django-registration includes some validation-related data and utilities.
+To ease the process of validating user registration data, ``django-registration`` includes some validation-related data and utilities.

 Error messages
 --------------

 Several error messages are available as constants.
-All of them are marked for translation; most have translations already provided in django-registration.
+All of them are marked for translation; most have translations already provided in ``django-registration``.

 .. data:: DUPLICATE_EMAIL